rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 ![Screenshot showing the first test failing](/assets/hooks-cypress-and-the-fabric-of-the-universe--cypress.png)

-_(If you want the right answer to a question, post the wrong one.
-I think I've done my part here, so if anyone can help me I'd highly appreciate a heads-up at <a href="mailto:cypress-hell@craftswerk.io">cypress-hell@craftswerk.io</a>)_
+With [`cypress-promise`](https://github.com/NicholasBoll/cypress-promise), there exists a library that enables Cypress to be used with `async`/`await`, enabling me to write tests the way I think they are the easiest to read.
+I would still have liked to see Cypress embrace the native `Promise` concepts as much as other tools like [TestCafe](https://devexpress.github.io/testcafe/) have done.

 <hr />

 # The final verdict?

 Let me finish by saying that the purpose of this essay isn't to discourage anyone from using either React hooks or Cypress.
 They're in their own way fantastic evolutions of the development tooling we already know.

 React hooks are a giant leap forwards, away from convoluted `class`-Components and  HoC-components, to more expressive APIs and components with locally isolated state.
 Cypress is a refreshing take on browser-testing, which has been overwhelming enough with all its complexity and pitfalls that Selenium, the defacto standard, hasn't really managed to address so far.

-But the aspects that make both great tools aren't those that I'm cross with.
+But the aspects that make both great tools aren't those that I'm cross with, but the fact that they require you to learn and use a concept that is only valid inside of their own ecosystem and doesn't translate to other frameworks or libraries that don't hide their complexity in favor of supposed developer experience.

 React hooks could've been implemented by explicitly passing a `context` to them.
 While that would've made it slightly more verbose, I'm convinced it would've ultimately benefited the experience of working with them.
 People learning React then wouldn't need to learn any new rules that forbid calling some methods conditionally, but instead learn about universal concepts for managing global and local state they could apply in other systems.

 Cypress could've made retries not a hidden feature of their API, but an explicit concept that developers need to understand and respect.
 In turn, this would have made it possible to provide a universally understood `Promise` and `async`/`await`-compatible API.
 People learning Cypress would not have to learn another way of handling asynchronicity, but instead would learn a generally supported approach that easily translates to other libraries and frameworks.

 I will certainly be using and teaching both of them, but for the time being, I hope these "peeks behind the curtain" offer some deeper insights into how both React hooks and Cypress work and might help anyone should they encounter any of the pitfalls outlined here.

+*Thank you [@d_ir](https://twitter.com/d_ir), [@marcoemrich](https://twitter.com/marcoemrich) and [@LineyJane](https://twitter.com/LineyJane) for your invaluable feedback and the discussions over this essay.*